tourhunter-com/help-tourhunter-com/_articles-en/creating_pick_up_list.md

 ### **Step 3**

 Fill the required field “Pick-up List Name”.
-Only unique names for the pick-up list.
+Only unique names for the pick-up list may be indicated.

 ![Creating_a_pick_up_list2](/assets/images/creating_a_pick_up_list2.png)